Ducks

 The conventional wisdom about what to feed pet or backyard ducks may be causing preventable health problems or even deaths in your flock.
 In this article, we’ll detail an avian vet-approved feeding regimen you can use to promote the long-term health of your ducks.

-3. Repeat.
+• Repeat.

+This is the duck feeding formula we started with.
+However, it’s no longer the regimen we use today.
+Why?
 After having three of our ducks die in the first five years and several others experience egg and reproductive health issues related to over-laying, we realized something was wrong…

 Three of our Welsh Harlequin ducks engaged in their favorite activity: foraging for worms (plus slugs, snails, crickets, and other goodies).
 Foraging provides a larger share of their diet during the warmer months, but it primarily makes them happy.
 From: What to feed pet or backyard ducks to maximize their health and longevity.

 Three of our Welsh Harlequin ducks engaged in their favorite activity: foraging for worms (plus slugs, snails, crickets, and other goodies).
-Foraging provides a larger share of their diet during the warmer months, but doesn’t make up a large percentage of their caloric/nutritional intake.
+Foraging provides a larger share of their diet during the warmer months, but doesn’t make up a large percentage of their overall caloric/nutritional intake.

 The right formula for a different goal

-Farmers who raise ducks for breeding, egg production, or meat production have a fundamentally different goal in mind than people who raise backyard or pet ducks.
+Farmers who raise ducks for breeding, egg production, or meat production have a fundamentally different goal in mind than people like us who raise backyard or pet ducks.
 This isn’t a statement of judgment.
 These farmers are doing the best they can within a given financial incentive framework.
 And without their efforts, many heritage breed ducks might have been lost to history.

-Simple put, the farmer’s goal is one of maximizing production and profit.
-Get the most eggs or the most meat weight as quickly and cheaply as possible.
+Simply put, the farmer’s goal is one of maximizing production and profit.
+Get the most eggs or the most meat as quickly and cheaply as possible.
+If a duck gets sick, it gets culled.
+If its egg production slows down, it gets culled.

+On the flip side of this coin is backyard and pet duck parents like us.
+While we love eating duck eggs and having beautiful ducks, our primary goal is to have happy, healthy ducks that live as long as possible.
 Like a cat or dog, our ducks are part of our family.
 If they get sick or injured, we don’t cull them, we go to the ends of the earth to get them the medical care they need to get well.

-There are actually two problems that emerge from this framework:
+See the problems?
+Well, there are actually two problems that emerge from this framework:

-1. Backyard and pet duck parents are likely NOT getting ducks bred for their longevity/long-term health;
+1. Backyard and pet duck parents are likely NOT getting ducks bred for their longevity/long-term health.

 2. Backyard and pet duck parents are following prescriptive duck feeding regimens designed to maximize egg production, not optimize the long-term health and longevity of their ducks.